This article explains how you can transfer time off to DATEV via the DATEV integration.

 - Public tasks

-The following time off categories are not supported in the transfer:
+The following absence categories are not supported in the transfer:

 - Short-time work